Customer Experience

 These metrics can vary depending on your goals and objectives - but can include:

-Monitoring and analyzing these KPIs help organizations identify areas for improvement and track the impact of CX initiatives on business performance.
+Monitoring and analysing these KPIs help organisations identify areas for improvement and track the impact of CX initiatives on business performance.

 How Can I Improve CX?